-Lodbrok is currently invested in an issuer that operates jack-up and deep-water fleets in the contract drilling industry, which drills for oil and natural gas globally.
-We have sought to influence the board to diversify into alternative energy resources such as offshore wind farms.
-As such we engaged on opportunities to explore renewable energy as a new market opportunity for a services company historically focused on fossil fuels, with offshore wind as an emerging segment of relevance.
+Lodbrok continues to be invested in an issuer that operates jack-up and deep-water fleets in the contract drilling industry, which drills for oil and natural gas globally.
+We continue to seek to influence the board to diversify into alternative energy resources such as offshore wind farms.
+As such, we engaged on opportunities to explore renewable energy as a new market opportunity for a services company historically focused on fossil fuels, with offshore wind as an emerging segment of relevance.
 We continue to focus on the diversification into renewables and Lodbrok remains actively engaged with the company.
-We are currently involved in the ongoing board nomination process.
+We constructively engaged in the board nomination process and our preferred candidate as Chair has been elected which has increased the diversity of the board.
+Further, a successful outcome has been achieved since the now-elected Chair was our preferred candidate in terms of her approach to ESG issues and her willingness to embrace diversification for the company in terms of alternative, renewable sources of energy.
 This investment reflects Lodbrok's view that, in general, it is better to remain invested in companies that may otherwise have a long-term negative impact on sustainability, so as to be in a position to influence the company to achieve positive sustainability changes.